underhillanna/PhotosynQ-Documentation/help/_data_Sessions.md

 2. Thresholds (if set and applied)
 3. Dashboard panels
 4. Plot
-5. Map position and heatmap settings
+5. Map position and heat-map settings

 ***Note:*** Sessions are **not** saving the exact state, but your settings.
 So if there are new measurements are added, the session will take those into account as well, the next time you apply a session to your dataset.